MapleWorld/iChat/WorkInProgress.md

 ## Personas ##

-The Consumer: Craig the Consumer: Craig is 18 years old, and has not yet developed opinions which are worth sharing.
+Craig the Consumer: Craig is 18 years old, and has not yet developed opinions which are worth sharing.
 Therefore, he only wants to read the topics posted by other people.
 Craig gets annoyed by websites which force him to create an account in order to read content.
 He just wants to browse topics about the latest dope parties that are happening in the hood.

-The Producer: Philip the Producer likes to share his opinions.
+Philip the Producer likes to share his opinions.
 He likes getting involved in deep discussions with others who share the same interests with him.
 He likes arguing with people on Facebook about politics and talking to people he doesn't know while riding the bus.

 The Administrator: Alex is an instructor at a university.
 He wants to be able to start discussions with his students about topics related to the courses that he teaches.
 He also would like the ability to moderate the discussions so that they don't become an impediment to the learning process.